 I was brought up on Indian food.
 When I was two, I excitedly told my doctor that my favorite dish was chawal, daal, and qeema — rice, lentils, and ground beef.
 My mom experimented with American dishes often, but they were always Indianized: traditional Indian spices were added to pasta sauces, pizzas had an extra kick to it, and turkeys were cooked tandoori style.

 I would see those magazines with the headlines about home-cooked comfort foods while waiting in line at the grocery store and wondered if I was missing something.
 I couldn’t help but feel left out and oftentimes I thought there was something wrong with me because I didn’t grow up on meatloaves, mashed potatoes, and chili.

-In my diversity class a couple weeks ago, we started talking about the experiences of first generation Americans.
-The topic of food came up and it was so validating to find out that others from different backgrounds not only understood what it’s like to not know how to make chicken noodle soup “the way Grandma makes it,” but that they also had the same experience.
+In my diversity class a couple of weeks ago, we started talking about the experiences of first-generation Americans.
+The topic of food came up and it was so validating to find out that others from different backgrounds not only understood what it’s like to not know how to make chicken noodle soup “the way Grandma makes it,” but that they also had the same experience as I did.
 I find it so amazing that America is made up of individuals who have such unique upbringings but can still reach out to one another for reassurance.

 The face of America is rapidly changing in such a positive way.
 In a time when biracial couples are on the rise and the marrying of cultures is prominent, it is vital to hold onto to the tiny things that are a part of where you came from.
 Our history defines us and our upbringing and traditions make us irreplaceable.
 Yes, it’s a treat when we cook up a dish of amazing lasagna at home, but nothing tastes better than eating a meal that’s been prepared following your family customs.